aamodpant15/online-safety/README.md

 ## Websites

 ### http vs. https
 One often hears that a website with `https://` and the lock symbol beside it, is secure.
 And yes, that is true to a certain extent.
-But, if you scroll down to [Phishing Scams](#Bank-of-America-Scam-Website), and look at that website screenshot, you will see that it is a `https://` website, and has the lock symbol, yet, we know it to be a scam.
+But, look at this example where the website has `https://`, and a lock symbol beside it, but is known to be a [fake website](#Bank-of-America-Scam-Website), and look at that website screenshot, you will see that it is a `https://` website, and has the lock symbol, yet, we know it to be a scam.
 So, clearly, `https` does not guarantee that your website is secure.
 What does it mean then?

 The https is added to a website name, when its owner, buys an SSL certificate.
 In simple terms, and SSL certificate verifies to the user, that the information ebing sent to the website, is encrypted.
 Here's the catch, this assumes that the website you are sending the information to, is legitimate.
 But when the website itself is dubious, the SSL certificate simply means that you are sending your information extremely safely, to the hackers.